Of all the articles I’ve ever written, this one about my dislike of Capris, written on a whim a few years ago, is my most popular.

 Available in all sizes and several fantastic colors.

-Understand the Difference Between Capri, Ankle, and Cropped Pants
+The Difference Between Capri, Cropped and Ankle Pants

-I get a decent amount of pushback on this post because readers think I’m trying to “tell women what to wear.”
+I get a decent amount of negative comments on this post because they think I’m trying to “tell women what to wear.”

 Leave a Comment